gilcot/doc4sh/README.md

 `#!/bin/env somename` and others."
 4. "Finally, let user indicate, optionally, the beginning and the ending of comments.
 So the script may extract bloc comments from PHP and others."
+5. "Let's reload the script using `sed` anywhere possible.
+Now notice that it works for Ruby or Python multilines comments.
+Yeah"